A lot of people struggle with the idea of stopping eating meat with a vegan diet, but I think stopping eating eggs is a little harder.

 Silken tofu is usually cooked in foods like quiches or custards.
-It’s a binder, which means it keeps ingredients together. ¼ cup of silken tofu is enough to replace
+It’s a binder, which means it keeps ingredients together. ¼ cup of silken tofu is enough to replace a single serving.

 I make my tofu scramble with firm tofu.
 They do take more time to make, but you might get more flavor, smell, and taste.

 ll of these are excellent chicken alternatives, but I’m a fan of the Just Egg.